BobH233/Local2MT/README_en.md

 ![extrinsics_visualization](./img/extrinsics_visualization.png)

-## 0x03 Solving the Affine Matrix from Camera Coordinate System to Motion Capture Coordinate System
+## 0x03 Solving the Affine Matrix from Camera Coordinate System to Motion Track Coordinate System

-This step uses the coordinates of the four captured motion capture markers and the coordinates of the checkerboard corners (defined manually) to obtain the transformation affine matrix between the two.
+This step uses the coordinates of the four captured Motion Track markers and the coordinates of the checkerboard corners (defined manually) to obtain the transformation affine matrix between the two.

-Modify the script `solve_Local2MT.py` to include the four points in the motion capture coordinate system (`motion_tracking_points`).
-Note that the coordinates displayed in the motion capture software are in xzy format and need to be adjusted to xyz format for input into the script, then run the script.
+Modify the script `solve_Local2MT.py` to include the four points in the Motion Track coordinate system (`motion_tracking_points`).
+Note that the coordinates displayed in the Motion Track software are in xzy format and need to be adjusted to xyz format for input into the script, then run the script.

 The script will output `affine_matrix.json` to the `./output` directory for use in subsequent test scripts.